hyperbrowser/genomic-hyperbrowser/README.md

 #### Storing state information
 One should never store state information in class member variables for the GenericGuiTool subclasses.
 Class constants are allowed (with CAPITALIZED_NAMES), but these should not contain information that will change according to user input (i.e. not being used as a constant).
 Doing so defeats one of the core design strategies for the ProTo system, that all state information is stored in the prevChoices variables, and can have unforeseen consequences.

-If you need to store state information for some reason (this will be veryr rare), you can use a hidden option box, e.g.:
+If you need to store state information for some reason (this will be very rare), you can use a hidden option box, e.g.:
 ```
 return '__hidden__', myStateInfoAsStr`
 ```